botpress/docs/docs/advanced/content-type-action.md

   /** Your code starts below */

   /**
-   * Show how to create an location content-type in an action.
+   * Show how to create an location content type in an action.
    * ```
    * {
         type: 'location',